lavanya23-8/ML-WebApp-/README.md

 - Real-time result generation based on user inputs.

-- Secure and lightweight deployment
+- Secure and lightweight deployment.

 - Trained on the Pima Indians Diabetes Dataset.